SkyeNetMC/SkyeNetV/README.md

 ## Installation

-1. Download the latest `SkyeNetV-2.1.jar` from releases
+1. Download the latest `SkyeNetV-2.2.jar` from releases
 2. Place the JAR file in your Velocity `plugins/` directory
 3. Restart your Velocity proxy server
 4. The plugin will create necessary configuration files in `plugins/skyenetv/`
+5. Chat filter will automatically copy existing filter configurations from resources

 ## Features